SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows: Method

 \subsection{Normalizing-flow policy}

-We parameterize the policy $\pi_\theta(\mathbf{a} \mid o)$ as a conditional normalizing flow, which enables efficient sampling, end-to-end differentiation and exact log-likelihood evaluation.
-This property is critical for seamless integration into RL pipeline and conservative regularization toward an initial policy during offline and online fine-tuning.

-We implement each normalizing-flow transformation $f_k(\cdot; c)$ using a transformer-based architecture~\citep{kolesnikov2024jet}.
-Inspired by NinA~\citep{tarasov2025nina}, we adopt coupling layers similar to RealNVP~\citep{dinh2016density}.
-During the forward pass, ground-truth actions (normalized to $[-1,1]$ using dataset statistics) are first perturbed with small Gaussian noise $\mathcal{N}(0, \sigma^2_{\text{noise}})$, which has been shown to be crucial for stable action modeling~\citep{Ghugare2025NFCapable,tarasov2025nina}.
-To enable bounded action space support, we then apply an element-wise $\tanh^{-1}$ transformation as the next step.
+We parameterize $\pi_\theta(\mathbf{a}\mid o)$ as a conditional normalizing flow, enabling efficient sampling, end-to-end differentiation and exact log-likelihood evaluation -- the property critical for conservative regularization toward an initial policy during fine-tuning.
+Following NinA~\citep{tarasov2025nina}, each transformation $f_k(\cdot; c)$ is a transformer-based coupling layer similar to RealNVP~\citep{dinh2016density,kolesnikov2024jet}.
+Ground-truth actions are normalized to $[-1,1]$, perturbed with small Gaussian noise $\mathcal{N}(0,\sigma_{\text{noise}}^2)$ (helpful for stable NF training~\citep{Ghugare2025NFCapable,tarasov2025nina}) and passed through an element-wise $\tanh^{-1}$ for bounded support.

-Each flow step operates on latent variables $z_k = [\mathbf{z}_1, \dots, \mathbf{z}_H]$, where each element corresponds to one action in the chunk.
-The variables are randomly partitioned into two equally sized subsets $x_{k_1}$ and $x_{k_2}$.
-Conditioned on $c$, $x_{k_1}$ is processed by a nonlinear transformation $g_k(x_{k_1}, c)$ implemented via stacked self-attention over $x_{k_1}$ and cross-attention between $x_{k_1}$ and $c$.
-The outputs $s$ and $b$ parameterize an affine transformation applied to $x_{k_2}$:

-while $y_1 = x_{k_1}$.
-Concatenating $y_1$ and $y_2$ produces $z_{k-1}$.
-This design ensures invertibility and enables efficient computation of the Jacobian determinant.
-The final latent variable $z_0$ is used to compute $\log p_0(z)$, allowing optimization of the exact log-likelihood in~\eqref{likelihood}.
-The inverse pass applies the same transformations in reverse order.
-A schematic overview is shown in Fig.~\ref{fig:network}, and pseudocode is provided in Alg.~\ref{alg:nf}.
-When using $\mathcal{N}(0, I)$ as $p_0(z)$ for training we can sample from $\mathcal{N}(0, \sigma_{sample}^2), \sigma_{sample} \leq 1$ during inference to obtain more likely actions which can help to improve performance~\citep{Lind2025NFCapableVisuomotor}.
+Each flow block operates on a latent $z_k = [\mathbf{z}_1,\dots,\mathbf{z}_H]$ partitioned into two equal-sized subsets $x_{k_1},x_{k_2}$.
+Conditioned on $c$, $x_{k_1}$ is processed by stacked self-attention plus cross-attention with $c$, producing $(s,b)$ that parameterize an affine transform $y_2 = \exp(\tanh(s))\odot x_{k_2} + b$ while $y_1=x_{k_1}$.
+Concatenation yields $z_{k-1}$, ensuring invertibility and a tractable Jacobian.
+The schematic (Fig.~\ref{fig:network}) and full pseudocode (Alg.~\ref{alg:nf}) are in Appendix~\ref{app:algorithms}.
+At inference we sample latents from $\mathcal{N}(0,\sigma_{\text{sample}}^2 I)$ with $\sigma_{\text{sample}} \le 1$ to obtain higher-likelihood actions, a trick shown to improve performance in NF policies~\citep{Lind2025NFCapableVisuomotor}.
+Unlike diffusion- or flow-matching-based policies, a single NF forward pass suffices for both sampling and likelihood evaluation; this enables real-time control rates that we found cannot be matched by diffusion-policy baselines (latency $>$0.5\,s in our setup).